akeneo/pim-helpcenter/content/md/assets/family-by-family-pam-migration.md

 :::

 :::tips
-You don't want to have a description, categories, tags or an end of use date on your new assets, you can [delete the attribute](manage-asset-families.html#delete-an-attribute) added in the family.
+You don't want to have a description, categories, tags or an end-of-use date on your new assets, you can [delete the attribute](manage-asset-families.html#delete-an-attribute) added in the family.
 :::

 ### To view the assets linked to a product